dboyko-qa/diploma_project/README.md

 bsAccessKey=
 ```
 Default values are set for parameters for local run.\
 All build parameters can be set either in .properties files or by system properties.
-In this project no sensitive data is stored in GitHub, but set as
-system variables for Gradle build.
+In this project no sensitive data is stored in GitHub, but created on the fly during build in Jenkins.

 Possible combinations of test run profiles:
 ```mermaid